Feneric/Minima/README.rst

 it's possible to explore the (incomplete) waters of the world map.
 Leveling up works.
 Most sound effects are in place.
 I've got pits working in dungeons even though they were never in the original Ultimas.
 These will probably not make the final cut though as I'm running out of space.
 The in-game help screen works.
+Saving and loading games works, although it has some unavoidable limitations.

-Lots of things don't work.
+A few things don't work.
 You can't win yet.
 There's no background music yet.
-Saving and loading games doesn't work.
+Quite a bit of the map is still missing.

 Challenges
 ----------